-(o) When properly regulated and limited to appropriate areas of the City, off-site outdoor advertising offers significant benefits to the public health, safety and welfare.

-(m) (p) The inherent primary purpose of mobile billboards is to display commercial advertising on public streets.
+(m) (o) The inherent primary purpose of mobile billboards is to display commercial advertising on public streets.
 By their nature, mobile billboards are intended to distract and aim to capture and hold the attention of, members of the public on or adjoining public streets, including drivers, pedestrians, bicyclists, and others.
 Moreover, such vehicles display commercial advertising from a mobile platform, including while the vehicle is moving within the flow of traffic, potentially stopping, starting or turning abruptly, accentuating the inherent tendency of such advertising to seize attention and distract.
 Additionally, the use of motor vehicles to display commercial advertising creates exhaust emissions and adds to traffic congestion by placing additional motor vehicles on City streets.
 For these reasons, mobile billboards create aesthetic blight and visual clutter and create potential and actual traffic, health and safety hazards.
 A prohibition of such advertising vehicles will promote the public health, safety and welfare of motorists, pedestrians, bicyclists and others using the City's public streets and roadways and adjoining areas, by eliminating aesthetic blight and visual clutter and traffic and safety hazards caused by the operation of mobile billboards on the City's streets.
 It will also reduce congestion on the City streets and reduce exhaust emissions by eliminating as an emission source a type of commercial advertising display whose use may require continuous or extensive operation of motor vehicle engines.
 Finally, a prohibition of mobile billboards will protect the public investment in and the character and dignity of the City's streets.

-(n) (q) Mobile billboards on boats, ships and other vessels would detract from the scenic beauty of the St. Johns River and its tributaries.
+(n) (p) Mobile billboards on boats, ships and other vessels would detract from the scenic beauty of the St. Johns River and its tributaries.
 Such mobile billboards also create boating safety hazards by placing additional vessels on the City's waterways, especially those which are designed to distract and catch the attention of the public, including the boating public.

-(o) (r) The sign categories identified within Part 13 of Chapter 656 relate to the function of the sign; the sign categorizes are tailored toward the sign function; the limitations on height, size, number, setback, physical characteristics or location are based upon the sign type and the sign function; the regulation of sign types according to their functions are not because of any disagreement with the message conveyed; the regulation of signage is not designed to regulate speech per se, but is a regulation of the places where some speech may occur; and the regulations herein are not concerned with a particular viewpoint and do not seek to advance or prohibit any particular point of view on any specific subject.
+(o) (q) The sign categories identified within Part 13 of Chapter 656 relate to the function of the sign; the sign categories are tailored toward the sign function; the limitations on height, size, number, setback, physical characteristics or location are based upon the sign type and the sign function; the regulation of sign types according to their functions are not because of any disagreement with the message conveyed; the regulation of signage is not designed to regulate speech per se, but is a regulation of the places where some speech may occur; and the regulations herein are not concerned with a particular viewpoint and do not seek to advance or prohibit any particular point of view on any specific subject.

 * * *